landinfotech/mycivitas/docs/src/user/manual/forgot-password.md

 ![landing page](./img/forgot-password-1.png)

 1. **Sign-In button:** Begin by accessing the sign-in page of the application.
-The user can do this by clicking on the `Sign In` button available at the center of the page or can use the `Sign In` button available in the navigation bar.
+The user can do this by clicking on the `Sign In` button available at the centre of the page or can use the `Sign In` button available in the navigation bar.
 Upon clicking, the user will be redirected to the sign-in page.

 ## Sign In Page